FREE SHIPPING on orders of $85 or more

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Bienaime is distinguished by a number of regional variations.
 The many spelling variations of the name include Desbiens, Dubien, Debien, Bien, Bienne, Bienné, Bienabe, Bienabé, Bienaimé, Bienaymé, Bienvenu, Bienvenue and many more.

-More information is included under the topic Early Bienaime Notables in all our PDF Extended History products.
+More information is included under the topic Early Bienaime Notables in all our PDF Extended History products and printed products wherever possible.

 The Bienaime Family Crest was acquired from the Houseofnames.com archives.
 The Bienaime Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.